cloudevents/spec/subscriptions-api.md

 The filter expression language supported by an event producer is indicated by its dialect.
-This is intended to allow for flexibility, extensibility and to allow for a variety of filter dialects without enumerating them all in this spec or predicting what filtering needs every system will have in the future.
-This spec will specify a single "simple" dialect, which all implementations MUST support.
+This is intended to allow for flexibility, extensibility and to allow for a variety of filter dialects without enumerating them all in this specification or predicting what filtering needs every system will have in the future.
+This specification will specify a single "basic" dialect, which all implementations MUST support.

 The dialect for a particular filter is indicated by specifying the "dialect" property at the root of the JSON object.
 The value of this is a string encoded